-Modern consumers have become accustomed to digital products, and they often look forward to receiving free digital items as rewards for opting into newsletters, loyalty clubs, and other social groups.
+Modern consumers have become accustomed to digital products and often look forward to receiving free digital items as rewards for opting into newsletters, loyalty clubs, and other social groups.

 Use your website and as many social media outlets as you have to offer downloadable products in exchange for email addresses, names, and product preferences.
-In the pre-computer era, free samples were considered a double-edged sword in the world of marketing.
+In the pre-computer era, free samples were considered a double-edged sword in the marketing world.